Adam Air Flight 172: Aircraft

-The aircraft involved was a Boeing 737-33A, registered as PK-KKV, was acquired by Adam Air in December 2006, after previously operated by number of airlines.
+The aircraft involved was a Boeing 737-300, registered as PK-KKV, with 37,936 hours of operation and 23,824 takeoffs and landings.
 The aircraft was manufactured in 1994.

 Accident

 The plane fractured upon landing at Juanda International Airport, with the fuselage breaking in the middle of the passenger section.
 The landing was particularly hard, with baggage being ejected from cabin lockers into the cabin space.
 The tail section of the plane was bent down compared to the rest of the plane.
 Immediately after the incident, other flights headed for the airport were diverted.
 Adam Air's fleet of Boeing 737-300s was grounded for safety inspections in the interim.
-Immediately after the accident, Adam Air repainted the aircraft, covering the original orange livery with a plain white exterior.
-This was legally permissible, so long as no evidence was destroyed.
-In the immediate aftermath a large number of passengers cancelled their flights with Adam Air, stating that they had "lost faith" in the airline.
+In the night after the accident, and before the NTSC had completed its investigation, Adam Air repainted the aircraft, covering the original orange livery with a plain white exterior.
+The Director of Safety of Adam Air denied that the painting was intended to cover up any evidence, saying that the airline was handling the aircraft in accordance with procedures.
+In the immediate aftermath, some passengers cancelled their flights with Adam Air, claiming that they were worried about the aircraft at the airline.
 All of these cancellations were refunded in full.

 Grounding of Adam Air's 737s

 As a result of the incident, all six remaining Adam Air 737s were immediately grounded awaiting safety checks.
-Vice-President of Indonesia, Jusuf Kalla, said that all Boeing 737-300s should be checked.
-He eventually decided the entire Indonesian fleet of 737s should be checked, but did not ground any more aircraft.
-There were also suggestions that Adam Air should be suspended from all operations until the entire fleet could be checked, with MP Abdul Hakim saying "It will be good for the company and the government ... until the flight authorities can determine if Adam Air is still worthy as a low cost carrier".
+Vice-president of Indonesia Jusuf Kalla said that all Boeing 737-300s should be checked.
+He eventually decided the entire Indonesian fleet of 737s should be checked.
+Also, suggestions were made that Adam Air should be suspended from all operations until the entire fleet could be checked, with MP Abdul Hakim saying, "It will be good for the company and the government ... until the flight authorities can determine if Adam Air is still worthy as a national aircraft company".

 The Indonesian Transport Ministry said that if the aircraft showed signs of problems, the checks would be expanded to cover all 737s operating in Indonesia.
-On 5 March, it was reported that five of the six aircraft had returned to normal operations, but the sixth was still undergoing a full maintenance overhaul at maintenance, repair and overhaul firm, GMF AeroAsia facility.
+On 5 March, five of the six aircraft were reported to have returned to normal operations, but the sixth was still undergoing a full maintenance overhaul at maintenance, repair, and overhaul firm GMF AeroAsia's facility.
 Adam Air had resumed its normal schedule by 9 March 2007.